-Creates a pathway of "standard entry" to the profession for NEW surgical technologists.
+Creates a pathway of "standard entry" to the profession of Surgical Technology for surgical technologists.

 WHAT IS GAINED BY THE PASSAGE OF THIS LAW:

-It is a simple regulation that accomplishes much for the profession, including the definition within state law of surgical technology as a real profession for the first time in the State of Nevada, along with education and credentialing standards.
+It accomplishes much for the Surgical Technology profession, including the definition within state law of surgical technology as a real profession for the first time in the State of Nevada, along with education and credentialing standards.

-At this time there are nine (9) states that have passed this law.
+At this time there are ten(10) states that have passed this law.

 3 States Require State Registration: